Turkey’s Politic System from 1920 to 2018

 - Ministry of National Education

 - Ministry of Youth and Sports

 Parliamentary and Local Elections in Turkey

-Every four years people of Turkey vote for 600 delegates representing us in the Grand Assembly of Turkey and also we vote for the local mayors who are responsible for the districts which we live in.
+Every four years people of Turkey vote for 600 delegates representing us in the Grand Assembly of Turkey and also we vote for the local mayors who are responsible for the districts in which we live.
 Universal suffrage is very well established in Turkey.
 Anyone who is over 18 years old can vote.
-Constitution protects our right of voting regardless of our gender, income, social status, race, ethnicity, wealth or any other restriction.
+The constitution protects our right of voting regardless of our gender, income, social status, race, ethnicity, wealth, or any other restriction.

 List of the Major Political Parties in Turkey